 CHRISTINE WALKDEN

-CHRISTINE WALKDEN E-mail:- gardener@cmwalkden.fsnet.co.uk
+E-mail:- christine.gardener.walkden@gmail.com

 Christine has been a horticulturist since the age of ten when she first obtained an allotment and started growing vegetables and flowers, which she sold to her school teachers and local residents.